-Today, this collection is considered one of the most important collections of modern art in Southeastern Europe and can be viewed at the Ars Aevi Art Depot in Dom Mladih, where it will remain until the museum’s new facility on Wilson’s Promenade is built.
+Today, this collection is considered one of the most important collections of modern art in Southeastern Europe.
+Following the closing of the depot for the Ars Aevi Museum of Contemporary Art at Skenderija, this valuable art collection was relocated to Vijećnica, where will remain until the Museum of Contemporary Art opens on Wilson’s Promenade.

 The design for the new museum was put forth by the Italian architect, Renzo Piano, who also donated the materials used in the construction of the pedestrian bridge that spans the Miljacka River near the site of the future Ars Aevi Museum.

 In recent years, Ars Aevi has organized many exhibits in Sarajevo by prominent artists, such as Michelangelo Pistoletto, Joseph Kosuth, Joseph Beuys, Bizhan Bassiri, Maja Bajević, Jusuf Hadžifejzović, Jannis Kounellis..., all of whom have donated some of their own works to the museum’s collection.